 (2) one year or more, which need not be consecutive, if the child is three years of age or older.

-The second way a grandparent may establish custody is by being an “interested 3rd party”.
+Also, a grandparent may establish custody as an “interested 3rd party”.
 By default, this cannot be a de facto custodian.
-Instead, this is someone who can show one of the following:
+Instead, this is someone who can:

 (1) show by clear and convincing evidence that one of the following factors exist: